 - Submit course reserve materials at least four business days before needed.
 Processing times increase during peak periods, so please submit requests early.
 Instructors requesting scanning services should submit original texts or first generation, clean photocopies to ensure quality resource material for their students.

-- All course materials must meet university and federal guidelines for accessibility.
+- All course reserve materials must meet university and federal guidelines for accessibility.

 - Material requested from the library collections can be retrieved directly by the instructor or by our staff.
 Retrieval lists for should include library call number and citation information.

 - All requests are handled in the order received.

-- Please submit a separate Course Reserve Request Form for each course being taught
+- Please submit a separate course reserves form for each course being taught

-- All copyrighted materials placed on course reserve must conform to copyright law.
+- All copyrighted materials placed on course reserves must conform to copyright law.
 See Copyright and Guidelines for assistance.

 - All course reserve items not specifically requested for the following term are removed from course reserves following the end of the term.
 Personal copies are returned to instructors via campus mail.
 Reminder notes will be sent out prior to Finals.
 Materials for courses not continuing into the next session are deleted from the system.